datacraft-dsc/DEPs/12/README.md

 When a user imports a data asset, the suggested provenance is similar to the publishing use case, with the exception that:

-- The _type_ of the activity should be `ns:import`.
+- The _type_ of the activity must be `ns:import`.

 ### Usecase 3: A service generating a new asset from existing assets

-Ocean Invoke operations such as data cleaning, model training and others, generate new data assets.
+Invoke operations such as data cleaning, model training and others, generate new data assets.
 This process could have the following characteristics

-- It could use one or more data assets or algorithms as input  (e.g a trained model would need an algorithm, and a training set as inputs)
+- It may use one or more data assets or algorithms as input  (e.g a trained model would need an algorithm, and a training set as inputs)
-- It could generate one of more data assets or algorithms as output (e.g. a trained model, and predictions from the model, could be the output of the activity)
+- It may generate one of more data assets or algorithms as output (e.g. a trained model, and predictions from the model, could be the output of the activity)

 The provenance metadata must include: